 Your head and your friend’s head will be our final offer!

-No more missions, no more bringing anything, slice your heads once more and our deal will be done forever!”
+Unless . . . you possess the elements missing.”

 “Don’t do it Sheryl!
 Remember there are no more chances once we lose our heads, we already did that with awful consequences, we can’t regrow them!”
 Leann spoke.

-In that moment, Xophur did something oddly different to other times I faced him, a chanting in a weird tongue that made Leann’s ears bleed, I was so weakened I wasn’t affected by it but it started to falter Leann to the point she was looking older and sicker, that ancient praying was plucking her life in a matter of seconds and I couldn’t feel anything, I was already drained, only my useless body was left.
+In that moment, Xophur did something oddly different to other times I faced him, a chanting in a weird tongue that made Leann’s ears bleed, it started to falter Leann to the point she was looking older and sicker, that ancient praying was plucking her life in a matter of seconds and I couldn’t feel anything, I was already drained, only my useless body was left.

+“The accursed missing elements, how could I even try to obtain them like this?
+Sheryl thought.

-I reached out for the only strength that has come through in the lowest moment of need, only relying on my mind I prayed; “powerful Hecate, please release us from this villain, protect us from the dreadful and the merciless death our adversary is placing on us” but to my surprise, I got no answer from her, it was only Leann and me laying on the floor, completely prone to the attack of the powerful trinity.
+I reached out for the only strength that has come through in the lowest moment of need, only relying on my mind I prayed; “Powerful Hecate, please release us from this villain, protect us from the dreadful and the merciless death our adversary is placing on us” but to my surprise, I got no answer from her, it was only Leann and me laying on the floor, completely prone to the attack of the powerful trinity.

 I hugged Leann the strongest I could, and we kissed again, this time it was like a last kiss, it felt this was going to be the last time we could ever kiss.